Rigonpa/DiscourseAndroid/README.md

 # DiscourseAndroid

-> App that consumes topics and posts from Discourse api.
+> App that creates and consumes topics and posts from Discourse api.

 - RecyclerView
 - Fragments